 There are two extremely useful sources of information available online which provides details of necessary and or recommended vaccinations for wherever you are travelling to:- NHS Fit for Travel- Travel Health Pro

 The 'Travel vaccinations' page on the NHS Choices website also has some excellent information with regards to immunisations you may require when travelling outside of the UK.

 We recommend that you get travel advice at minimum, nine weeks before you travel.
 Most vaccination schedules take between two and six weeks to be administered, to provide the highest levels of immunity.
 In addition, we do not keep a stock of travel vaccines and have to order these in specially, so again, there needs to be enough time for our orders to be fulfilled, which can take between six and eight weeks.

 For patients seeking travel advice and or vaccinations, please book an in-person appointment with one of our Practice Nurses.
-Once you have made this appointment, we request that you complete the ‘Travel Questionnaire’ at the bottom of this page, prior to your appointment.
-This will help the Nurse offer the most appropriate advice when they see to you.
 During your appointment the Nurse will check that your existing UK jabs are up to date and if you require a booster, the Nurse can arrange a further appointment for you.
 They will be able to discuss your travel arrangements so that they can determine what vaccinations you require, for the destination(s) you are traveling to.
 They can also give more general advice about travel vaccinations and travel health.